 Kati Horna recorded as a photographer, numerous major historic events in the twentieth century.
 For her, being a photographer was a way of contributing to her political ideals while at the same time being able to lead an independent life as a woman.
 After major retrospective exhibitions in Mexico City, Madrid and Paris, this will be the first retrospective with works from Horna’s entire oeuvre in the Netherlands.

-In collaboration with the Kati & José Horna archive, Mexico City, Dutch Photo Museum, Rotterdam and the Maria Austria Institute
+This exhibition has been made possible with the collaboration of the Kati & José Horna archive, Mexico City, Dutch Photo Museum, Rotterdam and the Maria Austria Institute

 Activities within the context of the exhibition.